WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: Is Custodianship of KERI identifiers possible?

-*Or does (Delegated, Multi-sig) Self-Adressing do the job?*
+*Or does (Delegated, Multi-sig) Self-Addressing do the job?*
 {TBW Prio 2}

 ### Acknowledgements

-Platypus - Wellcome Collection gallery (2018-03-21): https://wellcomecollection.org/works/w3wxxrtv CC-BY-4.0
+Platypus - Welcome Collection gallery (2018-03-21): https://wellcomecollection.org/works/w3wxxrtv CC-BY-4.0